-INSPIRATION: For the last ten years, I’ve been talking about a world where “power” is not defined by how much control you have over others, but how much control you have over your Self.
+INSPIRATION: For the last fifteen years, I’ve been talking about a world where “power” is not defined by how much control you have over others, but how much control you have over your Self.
 It’s not about how many things you acquire, it’s about how many people you inspire.

 “We must use time wisely and forever realize that the time is always ripe to do right.”